 The SAMRC was established in 1969 and is dedicated to improving the health of people in South Africa, through research, innovation, development, and technology transfer.
 The scope of research includes laboratory investigations, clinical research, and public health studies.

-The SAMRC’s research seeks to address South Africa’s quadruple burden of disease: maternal, newborn and child health, HIV/AIDS and TB, non-communicable diseases and interpersonal violence.
-The SAMRC acquires the most accurate health information to inform policy and practice to improve the quality of life for the people in South Africa.
+We conduct research on South Africa’s quadruple burden of disease: maternal, newborn and child health, HIV/AIDS and TB, non-communicable diseases, and interpersonal violence.
+Our work is to acquire evidence-based information to inform health policy and practice and improve the quality and health status of people in South Afric

 We are the largest local funder of health research, medical diagnostics, medical devices, and therapeutics.